Alade004/S.A.I.K.I/README.md

 # Description
 This project was created to see if the finite state machine (FSM) can be used to make a chatbot that can copy the mannerisms of a fictional character.
+Its final product was presented at the Carleton College SLAI symposium in 2022.

 # How to use:
 1. Load glo.py